 The digitalisation of health systems and the rapid development of digital tools and Artificial Intelligence (AI) has increased the amount of health data that is collected and used.
 Health data needs to be effectively and equitably governed – including through robust national legislation and regulation – to ensure the right protections are in place to safeguard data privacy and rights, and mitigate risks of data misuse; while also supporting responsible data use for public benefit.
-A global and regional health data governance framework can help build political commitment and consensus across countries around needed legislative and regulatory provisions (which would in turn support countries in strengthening national frameworks), while also facilitating responsible cross-border data sharing.

 Safeguard data privacy and rights, and mitigate risks of data misuse.